-Do not enter an amount on this line if you already deducted your charitable donation on Schedule A of the federal 1040 or 1040SR form.
-Otherwise, you will be issued an assessment that will likely include penalty and interest.
+Do not enter an amount on this line if you already deducted your charitable donation on Schedule A of the federal form 1040, 1040SR, 1040NR, or 1040SP.
+Otherwise, you will be issued an assessment that will likely include penalty and interest. Ø